List of DuckTales characters: Gladstone Gander

 Gladstone Gander (voiced by Rob Paulsen in the 1987 series; Paul F. Tompkins in the 2017 series) is Donald's cousin, debuting in Carl Barks' "Wintertime Wager" from 1948.
 Much to his relatives' annoyance, he is unfailingly lucky.

 In the 1987 series, he foremost appears in "Dime Enough for Luck", where Magica tries to use his good luck to steal Scrooge's Number One Dime, but he is also seen bidding at an auction in "Dr. Jekyll and Mr. McDuck" and he makes non-speaking cameo appearances in "Sweet Duck of Youth" and "'Till Nephews Do Us Part".

 In the 2017 series, he is introduced in "The House of the Lucky Gander!", living in the Macau-like city Macaw where he is a prisoner of Toad Liu Hai until Scrooge, Donald, and the kids manage to free him.
 In "The Shadow War", he is shown to have returned to Duckburg where his shadow is stolen by Magica De Spell.
 He later appears in "Treasure of the Found Lamp!", during the nephews' hunt to reclaim D'jinn's lamp, and "Moonvasion!", where he teams up with his cousin, Fethry, to rescue Donald, Della, and the kids before taking them back to Duckburg to help Scrooge stop the Moonlanders.
 He makes a minor appearance in "The Phantom and the Sorceress!" after the Phantom Blot steals his luck and seeks out Webby, Lena, and Violet's help to regain it.
+He later made an appearance in "The Last Adventure" where he participated at Webby's birthday party and was seen with his family when Bradford was defeated.